mmkke/GMRI/README.md

 ### Select Countries of Interest

-The data obtained from NOAA encompassed all imports from Europe.
-From this dataset, we selected countries with Barents Sea fisheries—namely Iceland, Norway, and Russia, and combined it with Domestic landings in Portland, Maine obtained from the Portland Fish Exchange.
+The data obtained from NOAA encompassed all imports from the European region.
+We filtered this dataset to include only countries with active Barents Sea fishery quotas, focusing on Norway and Russia, which control the majority of the harvest in the area of interest, along with Iceland, which fishes in the northern Arctic waters.
+We then combined these imports with domestic landings recorded in Portland, Maine, obtained from the Portland Fish Exchange.

 ```python